tinkercademy-bootcamp/chat-project-aryan12cc/exercise-5/README.md

 ## Comparing File Changes

 - What's an easy way to identify the changes in source code from one exercise to another?
+  - The `diff` command in the terminal is an easy way of identifying changes.
+    - `diff -w` gives all the lines of code that are different between two source codes, whilst ignoring whitespaces
+    - `diff -c` shows the lines that were changed in a verbose manner
+    - `diff -u` is similar to `diff -c` but more compact an easier to understand.
+  - To run the `diff` command, we use `diff -<flag> <path_to_source_1> <path_to_source_2>`

 ## Using Classes